 COM 203 Health Communication 3 SH

-This course will explore how communication creates and sustains or contradicts and changes concepts of health and provisions of health care.
-Issues of health and health care will be explored in the following contexts: how health and illness shape personal identity; interpersonal communication between health care provider and patient; the consequences of serious illness on family communication; self-help groups; intercultural communication issues in providing and accessing health care; and the media as creator of definitions of health and provider of health information.
+We will explore how communication creates and sustains or contradicts and changes concepts of health and provision of health care.
+Issues of health and health care will be explored in the following contexts: how health and illness shape personal identity; interpersonal communication between health care provider and patient; the consequences of serious illness on family communication; support groups; intercultural and international communication issues in providing and accessing health care; communication in health care organizations; the role of mass media and social media in health communication; and social marketing and evaluation of the health campaign.
 Alternate spring semesters.
 Prerequisite: COM 160 or 161 or 162 or 163.
-General Education: Humanities/Communication.
+General Education: Humanities/Communication; Competency: CT and HW.

 COM 205 Communication Environments 3 SH

 Students examine the ways in which the nature of communication in selected social and mass media environments structures interaction.
 Fall semester.
 Students are required to participate in course-related activities.
 Prerequisite: COM 160, 161, 162, or 163.
-General Education: Humanities/Communication.
+General Education: Humanities/Communication; Competency: CT.